ETHICAL Elephant CAMPS in Asia

 In 2015, the ECC organized a second Elephant Caravan across Sayaboury and Luang Prabang provinces.
 The goal was to take 20 elephants and their mahouts to Luang Prabang on the occasion of the 20th anniversary of the city’s World Heritage status as a reminder that elephants are part of Laos’ cultural and natural heritage.
 In 2017, the Prime Minister of Laos stopped the illegal export of 13 Lao elephants bound to the Middle-East and chose the ECC as the most suitable facility for their rehabilitation.

-In 2018, ECC signed a Partnership Agreement with the Smithsonian Institution to pursue its scientific research programme.
+In 2018, ECC signed a Partnership Agreement with the Smithsonian Institution to pursue its scientific research program.
 It was also offered the management of the Nam Pouy National Protected Area by the Sayaboury Province.
 Nam Pouy has a population of about 50 wild elephants.
 Monitoring and protecting this population and its habitat has become our most pressing objective, as well as rewilding captive elephants currently under our care…

-Volunteers at Elephant Needs Improvementervation Center in Laos
+Volunteers at Elephant Conservation Center in Laos

 Key Information